whisthq/whist/protocol/.github/pull_request_template.md

 ## Tests

 List all the possible scenarios/edge cases that you tested.
-For instance, if you implemented a login feature, you could say that you tested 1.
-A correct username/password 2.
-Correct username but incorrect password 3.
-Correct username and admin password.
+For instance, if you implemented a login feature, you could say that you tested:

-### Testing guidelines
-Please give instructions for other people to test. e.g:
-- deploy to server
-- connect with client
-- do x
-- do y
-- upload client and server logs as a comment on this PR if there are issues.

-### Tested with Success by
-- [ ] Phil
-- [ ] Ming
-- [ ] Nicholas
-- [ ] Roshan
-- [ ] Hamish
-- [ ] Isabelle
-- [ ] Jonathan
-- [ ] Sean
+1. Correct username/password
+2. Correct username but incorrect password
+3. Correct username and admin password

 ## Checklist